WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.

+\columnbreak
 #### Soul Link
 At 6th level, while the demon is within 60 feet of you, half<br> of any damage you take (rounded up) is transferred to the demonic companion.

 Additionally, your demon companion can use its reaction in place of yours to generate a soul shard.

 #### Demonic Fury
-Beginning at 10th level, you gain a pool of energy equal <br> to 1 + your Intelligence bonus you can use to empower your demon.
-You can use a single point of this energy to gain one of the following effects, and you regain any expended points when you finish a long rest:
+Beginning at 10th level, you gain a pool of energy you can use to empower your demon.
+You have six points that you can use to gain one of the following effects, and you regain any expended points when you finish a long rest:
 - When you command your demon to take the Attack action, you can spend a point to give them advantage on the attack roll.
 - When your demon is forced to make a saving throw, you can spend a point as a reaction to give them advantage on the roll.

 #### Grimoire of Supremacy
 At 14th level, you can call upon the knowledge of the Grimoire of Supremacy to permanently evolve your demonic minion into a more powerful form.
-It gains a number of benefits as mentioned in its entry in Appendix C.
+It gains a number of benefits as mentioned in its entry in Part I of Appendix C.

 #### We Are Legion
 When you reach 18th level, you have managed to apply the teachings of the Grimoire of Supremacy to yourself, permanently transforming you into a demon.
 You can gain two or more quirks from the Metamorphosis Quirks table (or come up with similar quirks) and the following abilities: